 The “I Love U Guys” Foundation website is used by thousands of people a week to advance their readiness and response.

 This map shows visitors who have downloaded our materials since last Sunday.
 Now, there are some caveats.
 We're basing location on the visitor's IP address so sometimes the location is way off.
 Celluar data connections might originate in Placitas, NM but may resolve to an IP address in Dallas, TX.
+More browsers are obfuscating IP addresses.
 Our crack software development team make assurances that is the best they can do.

 This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.